FAQs

 • Existing US 41 south of Henderson between Van Wyk Road and Kimsey Lane

-One US 41 bridge will remain in use after construction of the I-69 bridge is complete.
-Only the I-69 river crossing will be tolled.
+The ROD includes that one US 41 bridge will remain in service after construction of the I-69 bridge is complete.
+Only the I-69 bridge will be tolled.

 Identifying the Selected Alternative was a multi-step process that included leadership in both states, the community and state and federal agencies.
 Central Alternative 1B is the Selected Alternative for the following reasons: